c6o/docs/content/app-service.md

 The Traxitt System includes Application Management Services (AMS) and tools for Traxitt Cloud OS (OS) developers.
 It allows non-technical users to bootstrap the OS, install, configure and run Traxitt Applications (Apps) in a Kubernetes cluster.

-The AMS manages of application manifests that describe the application to the system.
-A manifest consists of information about the application including:
+The AMS manages application manifests that describe the application to the system.
+A manifest consists of information about the application, including:

 - packaging information including icon, application type, name, description, authors, and other data needed for provisioners, the hub UI.
 - images for the provisioner to install